feramin108/secure-CI-CD/README.md

 .
 Utilized a local persistent volume, which is based on the local storage class, to store Jenkins data at the path /var/jenkins_home.

 **Step 5:**
-Check the deployment status. kubectl get deployments -n *namespace*
+Check the deployment status. kubectl get deployments -n *namespace* ** you can get the deployment details using the following command **kubectl  describe deployments --namespace=namespace**

+# Accessing Jenkins via Kubernetes Service